-1. Hikes to the lesser known root bridges and secret handpicked swimming spots
+1. Hikes to root bridges and secret handpicked swimming spots

 3. Visit Sohra and Mawsynram, both of which hold Guinness world records for the amount of rainfall they receive- all in this season.

 5. Visit the very few local musicians who still play traditional Khasi instruments and witness their art.

 The name “Meghalaya” comes from “Megh” which translates to “clouds” and “Alaya” which means “an abode”.
 True to it’s name, this abode of clouds, with it’s natural offerings- the rain, has given destinations in Meghalaya (Sohra and Mawsynram) the status, through multiple recognised records, of receiving the most amount of average rainfall in the world.